 Before everyone starts shouting at me, hear me out!
-Since the advent of Social Media, getting your brand out there has never been easier.
-Well that’s great I hear you say and I completely agree, Social Media in the right hands is brilliant.
-However the bit I find concerning is that everyone is now a ‘Marketing Expert’ just because they have a couple of Social Media accounts.
+Since the advent of social media, getting your brand out there has never been easier.
+Well that’s great I hear you say and I completely agree, in the right hands it is brilliant.
+However the bit I find concerning is that everyone is now a ‘Marketing Expert’ just because they have a couple of social media accounts.

-Good Marketing is an art form!
+Good marketing is an art form!
 Being both analytical and creative are essential.
-A successful Marketer needs to have an understanding of the fundamentals of business, psychology of people and what influences buyer behaviours.
-To reduce this all down to an add-on to someone’s job role diminishes and undermines the importance of Marketing.
+A successful marketer needs to have an understanding of the fundamentals of business and what influences buyer.
+To reduce this all down to an add-on to someone’s role undermines the importance of marketing.

-Social Media is not the ‘be all and end all’ of Marketing.
-It is a facet of Marketing and yes it’s a good one, especially for limited budgets (and if that’s where your customers are) but it shouldn’t necessarily replace or ‘kill off’ other forms of Marketing, which I think in some instances it has and perhaps more importantly looking after Social Media shouldn’t be done by someone who hasn’t got the necessary skill set or time available.
+Social media is not the ‘be all and end all’ of marketing.
+It is a facet of marketing and yes it’s a good one, especially for limited budgets.
+However it shouldn’t replace or ‘kill off’ other forms of marketing.

-Using Social Media as a Marketing tool is the same as any other, it needs to be considered and there needs to be a structure to your approach.
+Using social media as a marketing tool is the same as any other.
+It needs to be considered.
+There needs to be a structure to your approach.
 You need to have a strategy and an understanding your audience demographic rather than jumping in with a gung ho approach.
 If you can couple it with other digital or traditional forms of Marketing so much the better.

-Don’t get me wrong, I’m not anti Social Media.
-Used as part of a strategy, it is a great Marketing tool.
+Don’t get me wrong, I’m not anti social media.
+Used as part of a strategy, it is a great tool.
 It has revolutionised the way in which companies interact with clients.
-It has created a much more collaborative approach which involves the client from a much earlier stage and places a higher importance on relationship development than ever before.
+It has created a much more collaborative approach involving the client from a much earlier stage.
+Additionally, it places a higher importance on relationship development than ever before.